galogm/IGNN/README.md

 )
 ```

-To reduce variance across datasets caused by heterogeneous splitting policies, we use a **unified 10× random split scheme** with a **48%/32%/20%** train/validation/test ratio.
+To minimize variance from inconsistent split policies across datasets, we use a **unified 10× random split scheme** with a **48%/32%/20%** train/validation/test ratio.

-- For medium-size datasets, the splits are stored in [`./data/random_splits/fixed_splits/`](./data/random_splits/fixed_splits/) and can be loaded as follows:
+- For medium-size datasets, the splits are stored in [`./data/random_splits/fixed_splits/`](./data/random_splits/fixed_splits/) and can be loaded via:

 ```python
 from utils import get_splits